chenjia404/emule_helper/README.md

 This project will regularly update kad nodes and servers.

+Manually update the kad node file：https://raw.githubusercontent.com/chenjia404/emule_helper/master/config/nodes.dat

+You can also just use the kad node file of this project, download the nodes.dat file to the config directory of your emule, and replace nodes.dat.

 An open source kad resource search project, search directly on the kad network https://github.com/chenjia404/hahajing